Medical Assistant, Certificate

 With an emphasis on the back-office skills, this curriculum includes medical assisting courses in medical office operations and management, insurance and coding procedures, medical law and ethics, anatomy and physiology, and clinical skills.
 The program requires an externship experience in a selected healthcare environment.
 A graduate of this program seeks employment as a Medical Receptionist, or a Medical Assistant.

-The Medical Assistant Program at Butler County Community College had a 83% job placement rate for 2018 graduates.
+The Medical Assistant Program at Butler County Community College had an 88% job placement rate for 2019 graduates.

 The Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 19 North, Clearwater, FL 33763; Phone: 727-210-2350.